twilio/twilio-voice-ios/iOS-13-Migration-Guide.md

 1. Upgrade to Twilio Voice iOS SDK to 5.0.0
 2. Report the call to CallKit.
 Refer to this [example](https://github.com/twilio/voice-quickstart-swift/tree/master) for how to report the call to CallKit.
 3. To receive incoming Calls, the Voice SDK expects your app to register by invoking `[TwilioVoice registerWithAccessToken:deviceToken:completion:]`.
 The `deviceToken` passed to this API must be formatted in a specific format `<12345678 12345678 12345678 12345678 12345678 12345678 12345678 12345678>`.
-In order to get the device token in this format in iOS 13, update how you decode the PushKit token -
+To get the device token in this format in iOS 13, update how you decode the PushKit token -

     **Swift**